centrifuge/documentation/docs/getting-started/install-cent-node.md

 -n embarcadero
 ```

 Replace the `<KEY-FILE>` with the key file you obtained when creating the Ethereum account and `<DEFINE_CONFIG_DIR_NAME>` with the location where you want the `config.yaml`  file to be stored.
 Note that the target direction -t should be specified with an absolute path.
+Manually add `https://` to the Infura link (see above).

 The password for the provided `keystore/<KEY-FILE>` file is asked once the `createconfig` command is run.
 If the password is not set, just press `enter`.